When I started piloting a big yellow madhouse in the fall of 2018, a fellow driver gave me a piece of advice: “Always empathize with the child.”

 Sometimes it takes real effort to stay emotionally disengaged, but these kids are, after all, 12-year-olds trying to prove they’re cool and tough.
 They’re brazen in a pack but much more polite and quiet on their own.

 It’s hard not to notice how many kids come from two homes.
-Divorce is sometimes for the best, but when you see kids from what appears to be a peaceful, relatively happy and functioning two-parent home, you realize how fortunate they are.
+Divorce is sometimes for the best, but when you see kids from what appears to be a peaceful, relatively happy and functioning two-parent household, you realize how fortunate they are.

 I overheard a discussion where one middle schooler said she remembers her mother throwing plates and that her parents got divorced so the kids wouldn’t see them fighting.
 “They hate each other now,” she said.
 That has to have an effect on a kid.

 I found that once my passengers get to know and trust me, some open up and start confiding in me.
 What you hear can be heartbreaking.
 I’ve been told about neglectful parents, violent crimes (including murder/suicide) that left lasting trauma, close relatives in prison, money and housing troubles that include no heat in winter, and serious illnesses that cast a heavy cloud over kids’ lives.
-One girl told me how she dreads that her father will die.

 I once found a notebook on my bus open to a page expressing hatred for kids who put the notebook’s owner down.
 “My confusion won’t let me sleep,” he’d written.
 I reported it to the school so a guidance counselor could check in and make sure he was OK.